-This course makes students acquainted with the specific and multi- faceted nature of EU foreign policy.
-It does not follow a purely institutional track, but departs from the internal and external challenges an enlarged EU is facing.
-The course consists of two different parts.
-The first part introduces students into the general framework of EU external relations: objectives, institutions, instruments, areas.
-It puts heavy emphasis on the unique nature of common foreign policy and evaluates its strengths and weaknesses as structural and traditional foreign policy.
-Moreover, it confronts EU foreign policy with the broader international context and major challenges at the beginning of the 21st century.
-In the second part students make an in-depth study of the EU external policy towards a third country or regional organisation.
+This course makes students acquainted with the specific and multi-faceted nature of EU foreign policy.
+The course introduces students into the general framework of EU external relations: objectives, institutions, instruments, areas.
+It puts emphasis on the unique nature of EU foreign policy and evaluates its strengths and weaknesses in various functional domains and regional settings.
+It places the EU'a foreign policy in a broader international context and discusses some major challenges facing the EU in the 21st century.
 Please note that this is an elective course and available places are limited.

-At the end of the course students will be able to: • Understand the main concepts and academic debates related to the external relations of the European Union; • Critically assess the role of the EU in the world and analyse it.
+At the end of the course students will be able to: • Understand the main concepts and academic debates related to the external relations of the European Union; • Critically analyse and assess the role of the EU in the world.

-• Hill, C. & Smith, M. (2011).
+• Hill, C.; Smith, M. & Vanhoonacker, S. (2017).
 International relations of the European Union.
-(2nd ed.).
-Oxford: Oxford University Press.
+(3rd ed.).
+Oxford: Oxford University Press

-G.K.
+• G.K.
 Noutcheva

-Lecture(s)
+Lecture(s), PBL